CarneyCreations/task_manager/README.md

   <img alt="Displays the programs login page and the administrators login details with the main menu beneath it." src="https://github.com/CarneyCreations/task_manager/blob/master/task_manager_login.png">
 </picture>

+# **Features**
+**User login page**
+-	Username and password checks.

+**Generate reports**
+-	Updates user_overview.txt and task_overview.txt with new users and tasks, which were reassigned/edited/completed or created.
+-	Admin access only.

+**Statistics**
+-	Displays up-to-date user and task reports in a table format.
+These include overdue task percentages and number of tasks assigned to each user.
+-	Admin access only.

+ **Register a new user**
+-	Add a new staff member to the system.
+-	Admin access only.

+**Assign a task**
+-	Create a new task and assign it to a user.

+**View all tasks**
+-	Displays all tasks assigned to each user.

+**View my tasks**
+-	Displays tasks specifically for the user logged in.
+-	Select from the tasks and edit the due date, who it’s assigned to or mark it as complete.

 # Credits
 Joshua Carney (CarneyCreations)